richies-dev/PrismatikLedPositioner/README.md

 # PrismatikLedPositioner
-Positions the LEDs in the INI file used by prismatic.
+Positions the LEDs in the INI file used by prismatik.

 ##
-A simple day-long project to try out python and create a simple tool to help me configure prismatic properly.
+A simple day-long project to try out python and create a simple tool to help me configure prismatik properly.